learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 window.
 Now we're going to learn how we can use the code window to make it easier to write, test, and experiment with code.
 Go ahead and open [repl.it][].

-When you open it, you'll see a single line of code in the window on the left
+When you open it, you'll see a single line of code in the code window on the left side:
-side:

 ```js
 console.log('Hello, world!')
 ```

-If you click the "Run" button, you will see the message "Hello, world!" written out in the console window.
+If you click the "Run" button, you will see the message "Hello, world!" written out in the console window on the right.
 You will learn more about using `console.log` a bit later in this section.
-For now, just know that `console.log` is how we can get the REPL to print out the results of code that is entered in the code window.
+For now, just know that `console.log` allows us to write code in the code window and print out results of that code to the console.

 When you pressed run, the REPL _evaluated_ the expression inside the parentheses, and then printed that value out to the console.
-This gives us another option for checking the value of variables and other expressions, in addition to running code directly in the console.
+In this case, there is a constant expression inside the parentheses, so that value is what is output.
+But we can put other types of expressions in the parentheses as well.

 For example, try entering the following into the code window, then press "Run".